All Episodes

 You're probably going to win.

-Just go ahead and say it's real, and let's have a real debate in this country and not a meaningless debate that in the end you lose and you say, oh, well, we have the authority anyway, we're going to go ahead and go to war anyway.
+And let's have a real debate in this country and not a meaningless debate that in the end you lose and you say, oh, well, we had the authority anyway.

 Now, what's interesting about that is, Snerdley, what's the conventional wisdom on this?

-Well, let me tell you early on, over the weekend, the conventional wisdom was he wasn't going to get it.
+Well, let me tell you, early on, over the weekend, the conventional wisdom was he wasn't going to get it.

 And that was the reason why he was asking for it.